1.1 Who should read this practice note?

 Many of the participating insurers have narrow underwriting criteria and will only quote certain types of firms.

 You should be able to ascertain:

-- which participating insurers will be willing to offer cover to a firm of your size, and type, and
+- which participating insurers will be willing to offer cover to a firm of your size, and type (our guide to insurers may be useful here), and

 - the key things they will be looking for in assessing proposals.

 5.1.3 Submitting your proposal